alinex/node-server/README.md

 [![Coverage Status](https://coveralls.io/repos/alinex/node-server/badge.png?branch=master)](https://coveralls.io/r/alinex/node-server?branch=master)
 [![Dependency Status](https://gemnasium.com/alinex/node-server.png)](https://gemnasium.com/alinex/node-server)

-The alinex server is a simple container for express applications.
-The express framework integrates perfectly and can be fully used.
-Also subapplications can be done easy the express way.
+The alinex server is a simple base system making it possible to easily use it for any application.
+The main part is it's HTTP/HTTPS server part but it may also include other server protocols like ftp later.

 - full configurable
 - supports also SSL and multiple IPs
 - full debug and logging support
+- support vhost and spaces

 > It is one of the modules of the [Alinex Universe](http://alinex.github.io/code.html)
 > following the code standards defined in the [General Docs](http://alinex.github.io/node-alinex).